orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/python.rst

   an extract of the full output.

-Note: a requested region (like other regions in the C++ API of otb::Image) is just a pair of an image index and a size, that define a rectangular extract of the full image.
+Note: a requested region (like other regions in the C++ API of otb::Image) is just a pair of an image index and a size, that defines a rectangular extract of the full image.

-This set of function has been used to enhance the bridge between OTB images and Numpy arrays.
+This set of functions has been used to enhance the bridge between OTB images and Numpy arrays.
 There are now import and export functions available in Python that preserve the metadata of the image during conversions to Numpy
 arrays: